ctrl-SiberKaptan/docs-3/overview/Distribution.md

 Yes, half of $TERP tokens supply is controlled by community governance, & almost 30% of tokens will be fair-dropped on Cannabis & Web-3 believers.

-We have worked hard to find a design that is difficult to game and fairly distirbuted amount actual participants and look forward to encouraging a vibrant & active community around Terp-NET.

-The Terp Foundation is to be a Legally Recognized DAO, & will be issuing these tokens.
-It is to give 22% of the supply to itself to help guide and fund Terp-NET in the first months and years.
-These funds will be used to ensure sufficient liquidity of the $TERP token, fund development projects & other actions for the good of the community.

-The development team fund is a fund that will be nessesary to reward those who put in the energy to bring this to lauch but will also leave some funds in reserve, controlled by the TERP Foundation.
-This will be a sub-DAO of Terp Network.

 Please note that most of these tokens will be subject to a vesting period to limit initial liquidity & avoid quick dumping.
 The foundation will have around 25% of their token supply liquid on day one, so they can help establish the LP pools.
 But all the rest of the genesis tokens will be vested on various schedules.

 ## Future Minting